When Trying to Get Pregnant, Are Millions of Women Doing It All Wrong?

 If you’re in the habit of waiting until you get a “positive” on your ovulation predictor kit (OPK) or until you see a rise in your basal body temperature (BBT) before you start trying, chances are you’re missing the boat.

 How to maximize your chances

 - Don't stress being perfect.
 Like we said above, your chances of conception only change by about 3% within the fertile window, so don't stress trying to time intercourse to the exact moment you ovulate.
 Statistically, your best chances are 2 or 3 days before ovulation.

 - Identify your fertile window.
 Most women with a regular cycle will ovulate about 14 days before their period starts, so time intercourse accordingly.
 If your cycle is irregular, things will be more difficult.
 You won’t be perfect every cycle and that's ok.
 Remember, it’s always better to try on the early side.

-- Make improvements that actually matter.
-While the timing of intercourse won't dramatically change chances of conception, there are a number of things you can do that will.
+- Make improvements that matter.
+While the timing of intercourse won't dramatically change the chances of conception, there are several things you can do that will.
 The Conceivable Program gives you the tools and knowledge to dramatically change your fertility.